News release from 18/06/2021

 Residents can now begin to shape two future areas of Northstowe – the Local Centre and Enterprise Zone - from the earliest possible stage.

 An online survey to find out what people want the areas to look like in the years ahead has been launched and will be followed by an online workshop on Monday 19 July 2021.
-If you wish to sign-up for the workshop, which is aimed at exploring opportunities for the area, just send an email to email@example.com
+If you wish to sign-up for the workshop, which is aimed at exploring opportunities for the area, please email to email@example.com.

 This comes after South Cambridgeshire District Council purchased both sites earlier this year.

 Pictured above: Cllr Sarah Cheung Johnson and Cllr Alex Malyon, District Councillors for Northstowe.